Charlie Thomas (American football): Cleveland Browns

 After not being selected in the 2023 NFL draft, Thomas signed with the Cleveland Browns as an undrafted free agent.
 He was waived on August 29, 2023 and re-signed to the practice squad.
 Thomas signed a reserve/future contract on January 15, 2024.
 He was placed on injured reserve on August 1.
 Thomas was released from IR on August 5.

 Arlington Renegades

 On March 6, 2025, Thomas signed with the Arlington Renegades of the United Football League (UFL).

 Cleveland Browns (second stint)

 On August 21, 2025, the Cleveland Browns signed Thomas.
 Thomas was waived by the Browns on August 24.

+Houston Gamblers

+On January 13, 2026, Thomas was drafted by the Houston Gamblers of the United Football League (UFL).

 Personal life

 Thomas has a degree from Georgia Tech in business administration.